UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_01.md

 Notes:

-Let’s have a look at just 2 players as calculate the distance between them.
+Let’s have a look at just 2 players and calculate the distance between them.

 We can see the distance between player 285 and 236 is 117133.00184683.